What’s the point of analytics?

 End users get a view similar to what you get as a site administrator, but with only their own visits and pageviews in the data set.
 Try it out by visiting offen.dev, accepting tracking, then looking for the “Try as user” link.

 What I’m picking

 I’ve only had broad impressions of the different services and software packages so far.
 For a small business, I might go with Plausible or Simple Analytics.
 For this small blog, plans around $15–20/month are excessive, but Metrical and maybe Plausible might work.

 I’m also considering giving Umami a try.
 It should run on my current web host, at no extra cost.

-Update: I’ve been using Umami for a month or so, and really like it so far.
+Update: I’ve been using Umami for three years now, and I like it.